aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to WORDML" h2="Transform EMAIL to WORDML within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORDML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming an email file format into another format.
+This process is useful for archiving emails, creating backups, and for other purposes.

+<h2>How Aspose.Total Helps for Email to WordML Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, edit, and convert various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMAIL file format to HTML and then export HTML to WORDML.

+Aspose.Email for C++ is a powerful API that enables developers to read, write, and convert email messages in various formats.
+It supports a wide range of email file formats, including MSG, EML, EMLX, MHTML, and more.
+It also provides features to manipulate email messages, such as adding attachments, setting headers, and more.

+Aspose.Words for C++ is a powerful API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including DOC, DOCX, ODT, HTML, and more.
+It also provides features to manipulate documents, such as adding images, setting page layout, and more.

+By using Aspose.Total for C++, developers can easily convert EMAIL file format to HTML and then export HTML to WORDML.
+This makes it easy to add email conversion features inside C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}